nodeininterviewer/nodein_intern_interview/README.txt

 sudo apt-get install python-numpy python-matplotlib

+Running the python program will show you a plot of the data, and also plots a line for your solution.

 Problem Description:

 For this test you will be programming a version of the RANSAC algorithm.
 RANSAC stands for random sample consenus and is an algorithm used to fit a model over data with outliers and inliers.